How it works

 What Gasification Is

 Incineration burns waste with abundant oxygen, fully oxidising it to heat, ash and flue gas.
-Gasification instead heats the waste in an oxygen-starved chamber so that, rather than burning outright, it breaks down into a combustible synthesis gas, or syngas; in a waste-to-energy configuration that syngas is then combusted for energy.
-Independent technical review describes the class plainly: these processes “attempt to convert solid waste into synthetic gas or oils, followed by combustion,” and in the U.S. and EU “they are regulated as waste incinerators.”14 The electricity comes from combustion at the end of the line, not from the gasification step itself.
+Gasification instead heats waste in an oxygen-starved chamber to make a combustible synthesis gas, or syngas; in a waste-to-energy configuration that syngas is then combusted for energy.
+The electricity comes from combustion at the end of the line, not from the gasification step itself.
+Regulatory classification is not settled by that description alone and depends on the governing rule and specific process.114

 The technology the developer proposes is set out in SMART Technology Systems’ own response to CT DEEP’s Materials Management Infrastructure Request for Information, filed on the state regulatory record: it describes replacing older “mass-burn” plants with a package that recycles metals and glass, prepares a refuse-derived fuel, uses “gasification technology” to convert that fuel into a synthesis gas burned in a steam cycle, adds an anaerobic digester for the separated organics, and claims carbon-capture and Class I renewable-energy benefits — the developer’s stated technology, in its own words on the DEEP record.2 As reported in the press, the developer describes an 81-acre facility in a residential zone using a gasification system, an anaerobic digester, a boiler and a steam turbine.22

-The project’s scale figures are the developer’s own, stated in its filings with CT DEEP and reported in the public record: an official DEEP environmental-justice filing for the Norwich Road / Black Hill Road site places the proposed facility in Plainfield and under DEEP’s environmental-justice review,3 and the developer’s stated throughput, as reported, is roughly 1,800 tons of solid waste a day — up to about 468,000 tons a year, some 9,000 tons a week — generating about 45 megawatts of electricity, with operation no sooner than 2028.2223 These are the developer’s figures, not independent findings; the technical and environmental claims below rest on the peer-reviewed and agency sources cited.
+The project’s scale figures are the developer’s own, stated in its filings with CT DEEP and reported in the public record: an official DEEP environmental-justice filing for the Norwich Road / Black Hill Road site places the proposed facility in Plainfield and under DEEP’s environmental-justice review,3 and the developer’s stated throughput, as reported, is roughly 1,800 tons of solid waste a day — up to about 468,000 tons a year, some 9,000 tons a week — generating about 45 megawatts of electricity, and, in the schedule filed with its August 2026 Siting Council petition, commercial operation on 31 March 2031 (earlier reporting had said not before 2028).222333 These are the developer’s figures, not independent findings; the technical and environmental claims below rest on the peer-reviewed and agency sources cited.

 As a waste-processing facility, the project would require a solid waste facility permit from CT DEEP under Conn.
-Gen. Stat. §22a-208a and is subject to the environmental-justice public-participation requirements of §22a-20a, a process DEEP has opened for this site;35 an electric-generating facility of this size may also fall under Connecticut Siting Council review under §16-50i et seq.5 It remains a proposal under active review by state agencies; no final permit decision has been issued.4
+Gen. Stat. §22a-208a and is subject to the environmental-justice public-participation requirements of §22a-20a, a process DEEP has opened for this site;35 an electric-generating facility of this size is now before the Connecticut Siting Council: SMART filed Petition No. 1719 on August 7, 2026, seeking a declaratory ruling under §16-50k rather than a Certificate under §16-50i.533 It remains a proposal under active review by state agencies; no final permit decision has been issued.4

 Step by step